Skip to content

 API discovery is the process of finding all APIs in your environment, including undocumented or shadow APIs that developers may have deployed without security review.
 Tools like Salt Security and Traceable AI monitor traffic to discover APIs automatically.

-API & AI Security
+API Security Guides

 Explore Other Categories